rav3ndust/nixpkgs/README.md

 _This is [rav3ndust's](https://github.com/rav3ndust) fork of Nixpkgs for **Nightshade**._

+_It is kept in sync with upstream Nixpgks._

 # Manuals

 * [NixOS Manual](https://nixos.org/nixos/manual) - how to install, configure, and maintain a purely-functional Linux distribution